bitrix24/b24restdocs/api-reference/crm/companies/crm-company-update.md

 {% note warning %}

-It is strongly recommended to pass the complete set of address fields when updating the address.
+It is strongly recommended to pass the complete set of address fields when updating the address in the update method.
 The specifics of updating address fields are described [here](../data-types.md).

 {% endnote %}